 The New York Times Communities Fund

-Formerly known as The Neediest Cases Fund, The New York Times Communities Fund supports local, national and global nonprofits that help people improve their circumstances and lead enriching lives.
-Thanks to The Times’s generous readers, the fund has raised more than $330 million since it was established in 1911.
+The New York Times Communities Fund supports local, national and global nonprofits that help people improve their circumstances and lead more enriching lives.
+Thanks to The Times’s generous readers, The Fund has raised more than $354 million since it was established in 1911 as The Neediest Cases Fund, and in recent years has positively impacted the lives of 1.5+ million people annually.
 We collaborate with Focusing Philanthropy to maximize impact.
-All donations go to nonprofits that provide assistance to people and communities facing hardship.

 Partner Organizations